 d/Deaf and Hard of Hearing Access

-Assistive Listening Devices (ALD) are available before and during events at the Patron Services Center located on the Chase North Promenade.
+Assistive Listening Devices (ALD) are available before and during events at the Patron Services Center located on the West walkway of the Jay Pritzker Pavilion.
 ALD should be returned to an usher at the end of the event.